Guide: Little Beauty - a Historical & Technical Appraisal of the Mercedes-Benz W121 190 SL

 Whereas the 300 SL had two distinct power bulges on the hood, the 190 SL came with just one.

 The folding canvas roof was easy to operate.
 When lowered, it stowed almost flush with the rear deck.
-A leather roof tonneau was coloured to match the rest of the upholstery.
+A leather tonneau was coloured to match the rest of the upholstery.

 Access to the cockpit was far easier than the Gullwing thanks to the absence of high chassis crossmembers.
 This meant 190 SL owners didn’t have to clamber across wide sills.
 As such, a conventional (non folding) steering wheel was fitted.